-The U.S. government estimates the total population at 106,000 (midyear 2019) estimate).
-According to 2016 local census data, membership in major religious groups includes the Free Wesleyan Church of Tonga, 35 percent; The Church of Jesus Christ of Latter-day Saints, 19 percent; Roman Catholic Church, 14 percent; Free Church of Tonga, 12 percent; and Church of Tonga, 7 percent.
+The U.S. government estimates the total population at 106,000 (midyear 2020) estimate).
+According to 2016 local census data, membership in major religious groups includes the Free Wesleyan Church of Tonga, 35 percent of the population; The Church of Jesus Christ of Latter-day Saints (Church of Jesus Christ), 19 percent; the Roman Catholic Church, 14 percent; the Free Church of Tonga, 12 percent; and the Church of Tonga, 7 percent.
 (The latter two are local affiliates of the Methodist Church.)
-Other Christian groups account for approximately 9 percent and include the Tokaikolo Church, Mo'ui Fo'ou 'ia Kalaisi, Constitutional Church of Tonga, Seventh-day Adventists, Gospel Church, Salvation Army, Assemblies of God, other Pentecostal denominations, Anglicans, and Jehovah's Witnesses.
-Reportedly, 60 individuals identified as Buddhist, while approximately 750 reported that they followed the Baha'i Faith.
+Other Christian groups account for approximately 9 percent of the population and include the Tokaikolo Church, Mo'ui Fo'ou 'ia Kalaisi, the Constitutional Church of Tonga, Seventh-day Adventists, the Gospel Church, the Salvation Army, Assemblies of God, other Pentecostal denominations, Anglicans, and Jehovah's Witnesses.
+According to the census, 60 individuals identified as Buddhist, while approximately 750 reported that they followed the Baha'i Faith.
 Approximately 600 individuals reported no religious affiliation or did not answer the census question.
-Approximately 900 individuals identified as belonging to other faiths, including Islam.
+Approximately 900 individuals identified as belonging to other faiths, including 34 Muslims.
 According to the government-run secretariat for the Forum of Church Leaders in Tonga, the fastest-growing religious group is the Church of Jesus Christ.